digital-product-jam-2023/.github/profile/README.md

 Teams work together on their products.
 Teaching staff will work with teams to discuss challenges and approaches.

 ##### 🏠 Home

+Continue with team meetings and progress on the final project.

 #### Lesson 14